YushengAuggie/poe-bot-host/QUICKSTART.md

-# Poe Bots Framework Quick Start Guide
+# Poe Bot Host Quick Start Guide

-This guide will help you quickly get started with the Poe Bots Framework.
+This guide will help you quickly get started with the Poe Bot Host.

 ## Setup in 5 Minutes